- Role-based, attribute-based, & just-in-time access to infrastructure

 By the end of the process, many employees feel they’ve become experts in the process.
 But, at the onset and along the way, it can be challenging to extrapolate your industry’s and organization’s needs pertaining to certification.
 Guessing means time and energy spent on tasks that won’t lead to certification.
 So whether it’s a consultant, hiring the talent to lead certification, or tapping your certification body, choose clarity over making assumptions.

 How Can StrongDM Help You with ISO 27001 Certification?

 First, stay on top of preparing for an audit by working through the steps of this ISO 27001 checklist.
 Then, look to StrongDM to help design and implement better security and system audits needed to get and stay ISO 27001-compliant.

 We manage and audit access to your databases, servers, clusters, and web applications to cover, manage, and document all those points of contact you identified in your risk assessment.
 We can help you determine the kinds of controls needed and help you implement them in the most efficient way possible.

-Schedule a free demo if you’re ready to work on your security controls without the frustration inherent in going it alone.
-We can’t wait to show you how strongDM’s tools can protect your customer data and get your ISO 27001 checklist started on the right foot.
+Download our ISO 27001 Compliance Solution Guide or schedule a demo if you’re ready to work on your security controls without the frustration inherent in going it alone.
+We can’t wait to show you how StrongDM’s tools can protect your customer data and start your ISO 27001 checklist on the right foot.